 The driving force behind our societal growth should not be our Achilles’ heel.

 The digitalization of virtually everything around us should not impair our humanity.
-Our society as a whole should emphasize the increased need for in-person socialization, emotional regulation, stress management, and most importantly, accepting growth and change.
-Newer generations, in particular, should be aware of beneficial psychological tools and resources.
-Having open channels of communication between individuals, therapists, and other support groups, helps promote our well-being and facilitates our understanding of the world around us.
+Our society should emphasize the increased need for in-person socialization, emotional regulation, stress management, and, most importantly, accepting growth and change.
+Newer generations should be aware of beneficial psychological tools and resources.
+Open communication channels between individuals, therapists, and other support groups help promote our well-being and facilitate our understanding of the world around us.

 Your experience and interactions online are unique to you.
-There is no parent, or therapist, or coach who can help or guide you through which information or communications you should or should not participate.
-There is no one there to advise you what value to assign to each interaction or posting.
+No parent, therapist, or coach can help or guide you through which information or communications you should or should not participate.
+No one is there to advise you what value to assign to each interaction or posting.
 Moreover, what is stressful to one person can be a relief to another person.
 This is okay.
-Not everyone will share the same values as you.
-Not everyone will care about the values or beliefs you have, or even acknowledge them.
-One person’s interpretation and internalization of online information and/or communication can be contradictory to another person’s understanding.
+Some people will have different values than you.
+Only some people will care about your values or beliefs or even acknowledge them.
+One person’s interpretation and internalization of online information and/or communication can contradict another person’s understanding.

 As we age, every individual goes through a considerable amount of anguish, joy, and experiences that mold and shape our understanding of the world.
-Not everyone will share the same views.
+Some people will have different views.
 The person you grow into may not be the person you once were.
 This is okay.

-*This article is not meant to be an evaluation of current psychological and/or behavioral studies.
-It simply aims to provoke thought and promote healthy conversations about relevant emerging topics.
+*This article does not evaluate current psychological and/or behavioral studies.
+It aims to provoke thought and promote healthy conversations about relevant emerging topics.

 **Not meant as a conclusion or finding.